casperjs/casperjs/docs/testing.rst

     $ casperjs test googletesting.js --jsonReporter=log.json

-You should get a JSON report like this:
+You should get a prettified JSON report like this:

 .. code-block:: json